dvlsg/zana-assert/README.md

-# zana-assert
+# zana-check
-A library for making assertions on types, classes, instances, states, and statuses
+A library for checking types, classes, instances, states, and statuses